wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 You can also extend the ReflectionBasedAutoSerializer to customize its behavior.
 For example, you could add optimized serialization support for BigInteger and BigDecimal types.
 See [Extending the ReflectionBasedAutoSerializer](https://geode.apache.org/docs/guide/17/developing/data_serialization/extending_the_autoserializer.html#concept_9E020566EE794A81A48A90BA798EC279) for details.

-**Note:** Your custom PDX autoserializable classes cannot use the `org.apache.geode` package.
+**注意:** Your custom PDX autoserializable classes cannot use the `org.apache.geode` package.
 If they do, the classes will be ignored by the PDX auto serializer.